Voltaia/Easy-Easer/README.md

 # Easy Easer
 A perplexingly simple easing class for Unity.
-Handles linear interpolation (lerping) over a specified period of seconds for basic data types such as:
+Handles interpolation over a specified period of seconds for basic data types such as:
 - `float`
 - `Vector3` & `Quaternion`
 - `Color` & `Color32`

 It also supports interpolation of custom types by access of its `Progress` and `CurveProgress` properties.

+Of course, an easer is no good without a handful of built-in curves.
+- Smooth Step
+- Super Smooth Step
+- Cubic
+- Bounce
+- More coming soon

-Not enough?
-Custom curves and data types may be used with _ease_.
+But if that's not enough, custom curves may be implemented with _ease_.

-I plan to add many more curve types in the future.

 # Example
 ```csharp